How to Make Your Own Kefir at Home (And Why You Might Get Addicted)

 Once fermented:

-• Scoop the grains back into the fermenting jar, add fresh milk, and repeat.
+- Return the grains to the jar, add fresh milk, and repeat

 Customize Your Kefir (The Second Ferment)